 Rubber Coated vs Cast Iron

-Cast Iron dumbbells are going to be the most cost effective choice.
+Cast Iron dumbbells are going to be the most cost-effective choice.
 Many people also like the look and feel of cast iron dumbbells and plates.
 The paint will eventually chip and flake off, but even that usually isn’t an issue until years down the road.

 Rubber Coated dumbbells are much more forgiving on your floor or any other pieces of equipment you sit them on.
 If you’re going to be quickly dropping dumbbells for whatever reason, rubber coated dumbbells are the best choice.

-Either style dumbbell, if you purchase a good brand, should hold up well and last you a really long time.
+Either style of dumbbell, if you purchase a good brand, should hold up well and last you a really long time.

 Best Place to Buy Dumbbells